elsanns/xai-nlp-notebooks/README.md

 ## <a name="bart-twolangs-anchor">Fine-tuning BART for summarization in two languages</a>
 ---

-In a world of ever-growing amount of data, the task of automatically creating a coherent and fluent summary is gaining importance.
-Presenting texts in a shorter concise form, can help to derive value from large volumes of text.
+In a world of ever-growing amount of data, the task of automatically creating coherent and fluent summaries is gaining importance.
+Coming up with a shorter, concise version of a document, can help to derive value from large volumes of text.

 This notebook contains an example of fine-tuning [Bart](https://huggingface.co/transformers/model_doc/bart.html) for generating summaries of article sections from the [WikiLingua](https://huggingface.co/datasets/wiki_lingua) dataset.
 WikiLingua is a multilingual set of articles.
 We will run the same code for two Bart checkpoints, including a non-English model from the [Hugging Face Model Hub](https://huggingface.co/models).
 We will be using:
 - the **English** portion of WikiLingua with [sshleifer/distilbart-xsum-12-3](https://huggingface.co/sshleifer/distilbart-xsum-12-3) Bart checkpoint, and